 Why are the videos wordless?

-- I'm always wondering about stuff.
-This is so cool because I get to do it while learning about the world.
+"I'm always wondering about so much.
+This is so cool because I get to do it while learning about the world."

 Yet too often we settle with a judgment — about self, other people, cultures, and ways of life — instead of remaining curious beyond that initial judgment.
-This judgment and prejudice starts by age 3, before most kids can even read.
+This judgment and prejudice starts by age 3, before most humans can even read.

 Wordless stories have been shown to boost curiosity and engagement, to improve reading comprehension and academic learning, and to help students explore topics that matter to them.

 We live in stories.
 We learn through stories.
 We wonder through stories.
 Telling us how to think or what to think or why just isn't exciting.

 Plus, in a world of ads and messages screaming at us, taking out the words is just kinda refreshing.